juniorenv/nestjs-task-management/README.md

 - Password hashing using bcrypt (salt rounds: 10)
 - JWT token-based authentication with configurable expiration
+- **User isolation** - Users can only access their own tasks
+- **Database-level security** - Foreign key constraints prevent orphaned records
 - Request validation using class-validator
 - Environment variable protection for sensitive data
 - CORS protection (configurable)
 - Input sanitization and validation

+## Data Isolation & Privacy

+This API implements strict data isolation:

+- **Task Ownership**: Every task is associated with a specific user via `user_id`
+- **Automatic Filtering**: All task queries are automatically filtered by the authenticated user's ID
+- **Access Control**: Users cannot view, modify, or delete tasks belonging to other users
+- **Cascade Protection**: When a user account is deleted, all their tasks are automatically removed

+## Performance Optimizations

+The API includes several performance enhancements:

+- **Indexed Queries**: Composite indexes on frequently queried columns
+- **Trigram Matching**: Fast full-text search on task titles using PostgreSQL's pg_trgm extension
+- **Efficient Joins**: Optimized database relationships with proper foreign key indexes
+- **Query Optimization**: Status filters use exact matching instead of pattern matching

 ## API Testing